About

 Drastic Demonstrator: Honefoss, Norway

 This Demonstrator takes inspiration from Norway’s historic use of timber as a construction material.
-The project looks to pilot the multi-cycle reuse of structural wood elements to create temporary commercial constructions, utilising approximately 4.5 million tonnes of reclaimed wood from an estimated 0.5 million empty barns nationwide.
+The project looks to pilot the multi-cycle reuse of structural wood elements to create temporary commercial constructions.
 The multi-cycle reuse of structural wood elements is currently very limited throughout Norway and Europe.
+The Drastic solution has the potential to utilise approximately 4.5 million tonnes of reclaimed wood from an estimated 0.5 million empty barns nationwide.

 Read more